lunarphp/lunar/packages/admin/README.md

 ## About the admin hub

-The admin hub is an open source app that allows you to manage all aspects of your GetCandy store.
+The admin hub is an open source app that allows you to manage all aspects of your Lunar store.

 ---